A Mother’s Sacrifice

 Elizabeth fidgeted on her seat.

 Dinner was over and they had all retired to her uncle’s study to discuss about Mrs. Darcy.
-She thought about Fitz’s handsome person.
+Elizabeth thought about Fitz’s handsome person.
 (She still thought of young Mr. Darcy as Fitz because of how Georgiana called him).
 He had lost some weight and become thinner than in the picture Georgiana had drawn.
 Old Mr. Darcy was in a bad shape, he needed the assistance of his son to descend the carriage and judging by the clothes he wore, Elizabeth could see that he had lost a lot of weight as well.

 Mrs. Gardiner didn’t join the dinner as she was not feeling well again.
 But she had filled her husband with the odd situation of the meeting of Darcy and Elizabeth and the unusual request for the dinner arrangement.
 Now Mr. Gardiner sat back and let the visitors to start the subject.